mbaze/bzpack/README.md

 `E1` > 255 - End of stream.

 The compression ratio is significantly improved over the previous format and the decoder still manages to be short.

-The format optionally supports incremented offset lengths.
+Supported options:

+* Offset increment (1..256 instead of 1..255).
+* End of stream marker.

 ### E1X1
 The E1X1 format is similar to E1E1.
 In this format there can be no consecutive literals, therefore a phrase is guaranteed to follow each literal.
 The “spare” flag is used as an additional offset bit that extends the reach to 1..511.
 However, this is only true for phrases immediately preceded by a literal.
 The format is interpreted as follows: